 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics reported that employment for construction inspectors was expected to grow 18% between 2010 and 2020.
+The U.S. Bureau of Labor Statistics reported that employment for construction and building inspectors was expected to grow 8% between 2014 and 2024.
 The projected growth is thought to be due to the need to improve building construction and increase safety.
 The best prospects are expected for those with certification, prior experience in the field or training in areas such as construction technology, engineering and architecture.
-As of May 2012, the median annual wage for construction inspectors was $53,450.
+As of May 2015, the median annual wage for construction and building inspectors was $57,340.

 Continuing Education Information